social-tw/social-tw-website/packages/frontend/README.md

 Example: apiService.ts which abstracts the fetch calls to the API.

 -> TODO: Modify api service in for example User.tsx into units and put it in the folder

+### constants

+Constants are fixed values defined in a centralized location, used throughout the application for consistency and maintainability.

+Example: constants.ts might contain values like API endpoints, error messages, or reusable static information.